Srijita-31/Handwritten-Digit-Recognition/README.md

 - **Test Set:** 10,000 images
 - Each image is 28x28 pixels, flattened into a 1D vector of 784 features.

-You can download the dataset directly using libraries like TensorFlow or PyTorch.

 ---